GetPageSpeed/nginx-extras-docs/docs/modules/cache-purge.md

 ---

 title: "NGINX Cache Purge module"
 description: "RPM package nginx-module-cache-purge.
 NGINX module which adds ability to purge content from FastCGI, proxy, SCGI and uWSGI caches.
-A purge operation removes the content with the same cache key as the purge request has. "
+A purge operation removes the content with the same cache key as the purge request has."

 ---